stephbu/csharp-dns-server/README.md

 Fully functional DNS server written in C#.

+The project was written to provide DNS services within a datacentre, specifically to eliminate the need for an expensive load-balancer device by providing round-robin DNS services instead.

 ## Features

+As written, the server has a number of intrinsic features:

  - Pluggable Zone Resolver.
-Host one or more zone locally and run your code to resolve names in that zone.
+Host one or more zones locally, and run your code to resolve names in that zone.
 Enables many complex scenarios such as:
  - round-robin load-balancing.
 Distribute load and provide failover with a datacentre without expensive hardware.
  - health-checks.
-Pull machines from DNS when they fail health response
+While maintaining a list of machines in round-robin for a name, the code performs periodic healthchecks against the machines, if necessary removing machines that fail the health checks from rotation.
  - time-based constraints.
 Parental controls blockage of Facebook.
  - Delegates all other DNS lookup to host machines default DNS server(s)

-Builtin Web Server provides
+The DNS server also has a builtin basic Web Server providing operational insight into the server behaviour.
 - healthcheck for server status
 - counters
 - zone information

+## Challenges

+### Testing
+Much time was spent using Netmon to capture real DNS challenges and verify that the C# DNS server responded appropriately.

+### DNS-Sec
+No effort made to handle or respond to DNS-Sec challenges.